wang-hui/electroWeakino_NanoAOD/README.md

 # ElectroWeakino nanoAOD producer
-This is a git repo to make ntuple from miniAOD to nanoAOD
+This is a git repo to produce nanoAOD ntuples from miniAOD
 The step of making miniAOD can be found the this repo
 https://github.com/wang-hui/electroWeakino